 “Oh, they’re just showing off,” says my friend, a travel writer with a deep knowledge of these things.
 “If you feel like royalty right now, well, that’s the whole point.”

-I’m in the Zauner, one of Austria’s regal bakeries (more on that title shortly) - and if you take a tour like this one, you quickly learn that Austrians take cake very, very seriously indeed.
+I’m in the Zauner, one of Austria’s regal bakeries (more on that title shortly) - and if you take a tour there, you quickly learn that Austrians take cake very, very seriously indeed.

 Take the one that’s in front of me right now, chosen for me by my friend.
 It’s the most famous of this country’s desserts, and its backstory nicely illustrates how obsessive Austrians get when it comes to all things sugary.
 It’s covered in chocolate (of course), and the middle is a rich chocolate sponge, a little heavier than the British varieties I’m used to, but landing short of stodgy.
 There’s something else too, a citrussy tang like the middle of a lemon cake, but not tasting of lemon, but something a bit more…